Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Validation with synthetic statistics

-With the DAS 2020 privacy loss budget, use of this mechanism drastically reduced precision in identifying both blocks with violations (Table~\ref{tab:blocks}) and households in violation (Figure~\ref{fig:precision-unique}).
-The number of blocks with putative violations increased drastically to {\synthdpipblocks} ({\synthdpipblocksrecall} block-level recall) and precision dropped to {\synthdpipblocksprecision} (much lower than the {\synthswappedipblocksprecision} precision under swapping).
-And all the uniformly distributed budgets we tried ($\rho \leq 0.1$) resulted in worse precision in identifying unique households than swapping (swap rate 10\%) when the attacker's match key only includes race/ethnicity and presence of a child (Figure~\ref{fig:precision-unique}).
-For example, for an attacker with access to the HUD microdata, precision at $k=|\hat{V}|$ (when all putative violations are considered) on unique households decreased from {\synthprecisionhudsecknownuniq} to {\synthprecisionhudsecknownuniqDPDAS}; for an attacker with just race/ethnicity and presence of a child, precision at $k=|\hat{V}|$ on unique households decreased from {\synthprecisionhhsecunknownuniq} to {\synthprecisionhhsecunknownuniqDPDAS}, only slightly better than inference from public microdata.
+With the DAS 2020 privacy loss budget, use of this mechanism drastically reduced precision in identifying blocks with violations (Table~\ref{tab:blocks}).
+The number of blocks with putative violations increased drastically to {\synthdpipblocks} with {\synthdpipblocksrecall} block-level recall, somewhat higher than chance ({\synthdpipblocksdetectionrate} recall if the same number of blocks in putative violation were selected randomly).
+But these guesses totaled many more than the true number of blocks with violations and were very often incorrect: block-level precision dropped to {\synthdpipblocksprecision}, only slightly better than chance.
+By comparison, the attack against swapping (swap rate {\synthswaprate}) was more conservative, resulting in fewer putative violations (only {\synthswappedipblocksrecall} block-level recall), but also far more precise ({\synthswappedipblocksprecision} block-level precision).

+Likewise, all the uniformly distributed DP budgets we tried ($\rho \leq 0.1$) generally resulted in worse precision in identifying unique households than swapping, recall held equal (Figure~\ref{fig:precision-unique}, Figure~\ref{fig:recall-unique}).
+For example, for an attacker with access to the HUD microdata, precision on unique households at $k=|\hat{V}|$ (when all putative violations are included) decreased from {\synthprecisionhudsecknownuniq} to {\synthprecisionhudsecknownuniqDPDAS}; for an attacker with just race/ethnicity and presence of a child, precision on unique households at $k=|\hat{V}|$ decreased from {\synthprecisionhhsecunknownuniq} to {\synthprecisionhhsecunknownuniqDPDAS}, only slightly better than inference from public microdata.

-The previous experiments assume that the {\hud} statistics are not differentially private---as far as we can discern from public documentation, the {\hud} statistics are currently protected only by property-level aggregation and suppression of properties with less than 11 households \citep{us_department_of_housing_and_urban_development_picture_2010}, and we are not aware of any plans to modernize these disclosure avoidance measures.
+These experiments assume that the {\hud} statistics are not released with differential privacy---as far as we can discern from public documentation, the {\hud} statistics are currently protected only by property-level aggregation and suppression of properties with less than 11 households \citep{us_department_of_housing_and_urban_development_picture_2010}, and we are not aware of any plans to modernize these disclosure avoidance measures.
 However, when we tried releasing the {\hud} statistics with a differential privacy mechanism (using the same privacy loss budget as the 2020 DAS, distributed evenly across queries), household-level precision dropped even lower (close to random for some match keys; Figure~\ref{fig:precision-recall}).